 All bands, i.e. 5g1 to 5g4 in the 24 GHz range are identified based on specific compatibility studies based on the specific scenario of having automotive radars.
 A widening of the RTTT scope is for these bands not possible without new studies.

-It is therefore proposed by the CEPT to keep the RTTT terminology.

-RTTT itself is not defined in the EC decision

-, the closest definitions of RTTT are the definitions of ITS.

-The ETSI definition of ITS is as follows:

-Intelligent Transport Systems (ITS) include telematics and all types of communications in vehicles, between vehicles (e.g. car-to-car), and between vehicles and fixed locations (e.g. car-to-infrastructure).
-However, ITS are not restricted to Road Transport - they also include the use of information and communication technologies (ICT) for rail, water and air transport, including navigation systems.

-The definition in the ITS directive (Directive 2010/40/EU) [27] is as follows:

-"‘Intelligent Transport Systems’ or ‘ITS’ means systems in which information and communication technologies are applied in the field of road transport, including infrastructure, vehicles and users, and in traffic management and mobility management, as well as for interfaces with other modes of transport;"

-CEPT proposes a hybrid of these two definitions for RTTT:
+RTTT itself is not defined in the EC decision.
+Based on the entries in Table 7, it can be seen that RTTT includes ITS, SRR, DSRC and automotive radar applications.
+On the other side, not all frequency bands for RTTT applications can be opened to a very broad transport application range due to the specific deployment and usage scenario assumptions.

 RTTT’ means systems in which information and communication technologies are applied in the field of transport (depending on technical restrictions for road, rail, water and air), traffic management, navigation and mobility management, as well as for interfaces with other modes of transport including communication in vehicles between vehicles (e.g. car-to-car), and between vehicles and fixed locations (e.g. car-to-infrastructure) as well as communication from and to users.
+To avoid the possible misinterpretation of the acronym RTTT, i.e. it may be limited to road transport alone, it is proposed to suppress the “R”

+All the existing RTTT entries in Annex 5 of ERC/REC 70-03 rely on technical considerations or studies purely limited to ground based RTTT stations, hence there are neither standards or specifications nor compatibility studies in existence in support of airborne RTTT applications.
+It is planned to have technical studies on a helicopter use case under RTTT in the near future.
+In any case, airborne RTTT stations would need technical studies first before consideration to allow such a use case.
+These existing restrictions are actually reflected under the other usage restrictions, where necessary, in the RTTT category.

-CEPT proposes to maintain the current RTTT terminology and add the following definition of RTTT as a footnote to the RTTT section of the technical annex.
-“RTTT’ means systems in which information and communication technologies are applied in the field of transport (depending on technical restrictions for road, rail, water and air), traffic management, navigation and mobility management, as well as for interfaces with other modes of transport including communication in vehicles between vehicles (e.g. car-to-car), and between vehicles and fixed locations (e.g. car-to-infrastructure) as well as communication from and to users.”
+CEPT proposes the following definition of TTT (Transport and Traffic Telematics) “TTT’ means systems in which information and communication technologies are applied in the field of transport (depending on technical restrictions for road, rail, water and air), traffic management, navigation and mobility management, as well as for interfaces with other modes of transport including communication in vehicles between vehicles (e.g. car-to-car), and between vehicles and fixed locations (e.g. car-to-infrastructure) as well as communication from and to users.”

-CEPT proposes to include the bands 5795-5805 MHz and 5805-5815 MHz currently included in annex 5 of ERC/REC 70-03 [15] in the RTTT section of the annex of the EC SRD decision with a restriction for road tolling only.
+CEPT proposes to include the band 5795-5805 MHz currently included in annex 5 of ERC/REC 70-03 [15] in the RTTT section of the annex of the EC SRD decision with a restriction for road tolling only.

 CEPT proposes for inclusion in 24.250-24.500 GHz a complementary automotive radar mode to the existing entries in 24.050-24.250 GHz.

 There is a need to investigate the situation with different types of radar applications (fixed infrastructure and vehicular radars) in the 76-77 GHz range.
 No restriction is proposed by CEPT until evidence is provided that fixed installed outdoor radar applications could cause harmful interference to the road-safety related vehicular radar applications.

+A minor modification is proposed by CEPT to replace the term “terrestrial” by “ground-based” for the 76-77 GHz entry in the EC Decision.

 Radiodetermination applications